Rush Limbaugh, the man President Obama has told you not to listen to.

 And he's right.

-But for most Americans, to have R Z together is hard to handle.
+But for most Americans to have RZ together is hard to handle.

-And they don't know that R Z in Polish is the equivalent of Z H in this country.
+And they don't know that RZ in Polish is the equivalent of ZH in this country.

-It kind of exactly.
+A kind of sound.

 Okay, okay.